 - Experience with and knowledge of current and emerging instructional technologies

 - Subject masters degree, preferably in an area not already represented among the library staff

 - Experience with digital liberal arts programs and activities

 - Prior experience in a liberal arts college library

-This position reports to the Dean of the Library, and has supervisory responsibility of permanent and student staff.
-The position may entail some evening and weekend work.
-The College
+This is a new position reporting to the Dean of the Library with supervisory responsibility of permanent and student staff.

-Wofford's Sandor Teszler Library is home to twelve full-time and four part-time staff members, including seven faculty librarians and archivists.
+Wofford's Sandor Teszler Library is home to 12 full-time and four part-time staff members, including seven faculty librarians and archivists.
 Wofford's library has recently completed a partial renovation of the main level, allowing it to better facilitate student learning and collaboration.
 The library maintains an active instruction program, and the reference desk is staffed by library faculty approximately 55 hours a week.
-The institution utilizes the Summon discovery service, providing students and faculty with access to over 200 million electronic books, journals, and other resources.
-The library also houses the college’s special collections and archives, including the historic records of the South Carolina Conference of the United Methodist Church.
+The institution uses the Summon discovery service, providing students and faculty with access to over 500 million electronic books, journals, and other resources.
+The library also houses the college’s special collections, fine arts collection, and archives, including the historic records of the South Carolina Conference of the United Methodist Church.

 Review of applications will begin immediately, and will continue until the position is filled.
 Please submit a cover letter, resume, and names and contact information for three references to firstname.lastname@example.org.

 Wofford College, a nationally ranked residential liberal arts college in Spartanburg, South Carolina, announces a search for a provost.
 The college seeks a leader who will provide visionary academic and institutional leadership.
 The new provost will join Wofford at an exciting time in the life of the college as the president, faculty and staff shape important implementation plans for a new Strategic Vision.

 For more information about this position, including requirements and a timeline for application, please visit http://www.wofford.edu/provostSearch/